Amodel 1/72 Myasischev 3MD Bison Build Review

 The toughest part was to install the wings.
 I took a while to work the joints and achieve a good fit.
 I used black (rubber) cyanoacrylate glue to make sure I had a strong joint.
 I then puttied the joints and now there will be a little waiting period until I sand and polish the joints.
 Some rescribing will have to take place as well.

 This model easily compares in size with my B-52s!
 It will be a pain to maneuver on my workbench as I am getting ready for painting.
+What I thought was going to take a little while to complete took much longer, much like everything else with this project.

 To be continued...